Orbital Trauma Treatment in St. Louis

 Orbital trauma refers to an injury to the “orbit”, the bony area that surrounds the eyes.
 Usually, this involves a fracture of one of these bones as a result of a car accident, sports injury, fall, fight, or blow to the eye by a hard object.
-Surgery is performed to restore both function and appearance after this trauma.
+Surgery restores both function and appearance after this trauma.

-We also often see patients with injuries to the delicate and important soft tissues of the eyelids and adjacent facial structures.
-If you have experienced orbital trauma or an eyelid or facial injury, you may be a good candidate for trauma surgery in St. Louis.
+We also often see patients with injuries to the delicate soft tissues of the eyelids and adjacent facial structures.
+If you have experienced orbital trauma or an eyelid or facial injury, you may be a good candidate for trauma surgery with our surgeons at Ophthalmic Plastic and Cosmetic Surgery, Inc in St. Louis, Missouri.

-Common symptoms of orbital trauma following an injury are:
+Common symptoms of orbital trauma following an injury include:

-Soft tissue injuries are usually obvious and can have important long-term consequences if the eyelids or tear ducts are involved.
+Soft tissue injuries are usually obvious and can have important long-term consequences if they involve the eyelids or tear ducts.